raleel/cfi-srd-pt/0007_Game_System.md

 #### IncreaCanto Passions

-As described under [Passions](0004_Alignment_and_Passions.md?id=passions), the value of a Passion may be increased with Experience Rolls in the same way as a skill.
-If supported by play, the Games Master might even allow a Passion to be reduced uCanto an Experience Roll.
+As described under [Passions](0004_Alignment_and_Passions.md?id=passions), the value of a Paixão may be increased with Experience Rolls in the same way as a skill.
+If supported by play, the Games Master might even allow a Paixão to be reduced uCanto an Experience Roll.

-For example, constant spurning from an unrequited love might eventually wear down the Passion of even the most ardent lover, especially one who wishes to pursue a relationship without the ghosts of the past haunting them.
+For example, constant spurning from an unrequited love might eventually wear down the Paixão of even the most ardent lover, especially one who wishes to pursue a relationship without the ghosts of the past haunting them.

 #### Learning New Skills

-Some characters may wish to study new Professional Skills which they never had the chance to learn from their culture or Class.
+Some characters may wish to study new Perícias Profissionais which they never had the chance to learn from their culture or Class.
 Before they can start investing Experience Rolls, they must first find a source of knowledge from which to learn.
 This could be as prosaic as a professional tutor such those provided by orders or guilds.
 Alternately it might be a more exotic source of education such as an ancient and crumbling training scroll.

 Once a source of education is found, the character must spend an entire month of study and practice to garner a basic grounding in that skill (learn at Base Level).
 This costs 3 Experience Rolls plus whatever in-game costs are required to pay the teacher (if one exists) and purchase (or rent) whatever equipment and tools may be needed.